LendingPoint Personal Loans Review

 LendingPoint Personal Loans

 LendingPoint offers short-term personal loans with fair interest rates.
-Its loan range is $3,500 to $20,000 with repayment terms of 24 to 36 months.
+Its loan range is $3,500 to $20,000 with repayment terms of 24 to 48 months (or 2 to 4 years).
 Loans can be used for just about any purpose, including debt consolidation, home improvements, emergencies, and vacation travel.

 The annual percentage rates (APR) offered by LendingPoint are on the high side, which you might expect from a subprime lender.
 Currently starting at 15.49%, APRs can range as high as 34.99% depending on your creditworthiness.